 As is often the case in a small town, Mercer - Starks doesn't have a public transportation system that people use for their commute.

-In terms of college education, Mercer - Starks is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 29.66% of adults in Mercer - Starks have a college degree.
+The education level of Mercer - Starks citizens is substantially higher than the typical US community, as 29.66% of adults in Mercer - Starks have at least a bachelor's degree.

 The per capita income in Mercer - Starks in 2022 was $41,851, which is upper middle income relative to Maine and the nation.
 This equates to an annual income of $167,404 for a family of four.
 However, Mercer - Starks contains both very wealthy and poor people as well.